Bizcuit/vscode-ampscript/README.md

-# AMPScript syntax highlighting, code snippets and more
+# AMPScript [MCFS] Virtual filesystem for Marketing Cloud, AMPScript syntax highlighting, code snippets and more

 ![AMPScript](https://raw.githubusercontent.com/Bizcuit/vscode-ampscript/master/images/mcfs.gif)

 AMPScript is the language used to program emails, content blocks, webpages and script activities in the Salesforce Marketing Cloud.
 It is not a simple task to write code directly in the UI of MC.
 This extensions helps you solve this problem.

-This extension enables syntax highlighting for AMPScript, allows you to connect Visual Studio Code directly to your MC Account, has built-in documentation for all AMPScript functions and also adds code snippets for language elements and functions.
+This extension allows you to connect Visual Studio Code directly to your MC Account, enables syntax highlighting for AMPScript, has built-in documentation for all AMPScript functions and also adds code snippets for language elements and functions.
 Each snippet includes a detailed description of the function and its parameters.
 Snippets also show up when you hover a function name.

 With direct connection to MC you can: easily change content in MC without leaving your text editor, save time and avoid frequent copy-pasting.
 It also helps you to better control the content of your emails, content blocks and cloud pages by exposing additional content attributes that are not available in the UI of MC.